AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translation-first-time.md

 -   The cloud configuration should be same as that of the source folder and there should be only one cloud configuration in one folder.
 You can create multiple folders under /conf, if you want to use multiple translation connectors.
 -   A folder should not have more than 1000 files in it.
 -   Ensure that the user tasked with initiating the translation process has Read, Modify, Create, and Delete permissions on the source and target language folders.
--   As translating content requires creation of a translation project, the user must have access to create project in AEM.
+-   As translating content requires creation of a translation project, the user must have access to create project in Adobe Experience Manager.
 -   If you want to use Conditional Presets with your map, you must create them before initiating the translation process.
 As Conditional Presets are also bundled in the translated version of the map, creating the presets before initiating the translation process ensure that they are available in the translated version.
--   Content translation process must be started from DITA map console and not the AEM Assets UI.
+-   Content translation process must be started from DITA map console and not the Adobe Experience Manager Assets UI.
 -   The Component-Based DITA Translation Workflow must not be used if you are translating content via human translation.
 However, this option must be used for machine translation.
 -   The globally used content and media that don't require localization, should be kept out of the language copies.
 -   All the common content that has to be localized, should be kept in a common folder under the language folder.

-The following illustration shows an example of a folder structure in AEM when you have globally used content and three language copies.
+The following illustration shows an example of a folder structure in Adobe Experience Manager when you have globally used content and three language copies.

 ![](images/aem-directory_structure.png){width="800" align="left"}